destination

 • Casablanca and the exciting Imperial Cities of MarrakeshMeknes and Fes.

-• Essaouira – An historic trading port on the Atlantic Coast, Essaouira is still “protected” by its 18th Century sea front ramparts, complete with aged cannons.
+• Essaouira – An historic trading port on the Atlantic Coast, Essaouira is still “protected” by its 18th Century sea front ramparts, complete with its aged cannons.

 • The Roman Ruins of Volubilis. – A Roman outpost from the 2nd Century AD.
 Its mosaics are most impressive.